Navigating Israel Education in a Changing Landscape

 Yoni Buckman

 How can we meaningfully teach Zionism and Israel to younger learners?
 This session introduces Unpacked Junior, a collection of age-appropriate videos, lesson plans, and educational resources from Unpacked for Educators.
-We’ll also address some of the unique challenges educators face in this space — including limited instructional time, navigating age sensitivity, and communicating a school vision for Israel education.
-The Israel Learning Ladder
+We’ll also address some of the unique challenges educators face in this space — including limited instructional time, navigating age sensitivity, and communicating a school vision for Israel education. |

 Avi Posen

-What does Israeli music released since Oct.
-7th teach us about Israeli society and what it’s going through right now?
-This session will lead educators through a model lesson using Israeli music to connect students to Israel in a practical, meaningful and engaging way. |
+What can Israeli music teach us about Israeli society and what it’s going through right now?
+This session will lead educators through a model lesson using Israeli music to connect students to Israel in a practical, meaningful and engaging way.
+Teaching Israel through cartoons

-| 3:00pm - 3:30pm | Closing: Reflection and Application Sarah Gordon, Avi Posen, Dan Tatar |
+| 3:05pm - 3:30pm | Closing: Reflection and application Sarah Gordon, Avi Posen |

 Registration